judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Education of facts is no longer relevant because all the world's facts are in your pocket.
 What is critical is education, which promotes critical thinking.
 - AUC is the most expensive University in Egypt by a lot.
 However, the financial aid packages are excellent

-{% cloudinary /assets/images/2015/10/american-university-of-cairo-campus.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/american-university-of-cairo-campus.jpeg caption="" alt="" %}

 #### Mr. Alaa Hashim, Chairman of Transcendium Limited Advisory For Independent Corporate Transformation, Advisor